Sport in India: Judo

 Judo is played by few in India.
 It is not widely known.
 The first written record about judo in India in Kodokan is about demonstrations and coaching of Judo by Shinzo Tagaki arranged at Shantiniketan in 1929 by Rabindranath Tagore.
 The Judo Federation of India was formed in 1965.

 As of 31 October 2022, India have 11 commonwealth games medals in Judo.
-Indian Judoka Tulika Maan and Sushila Devi each won a silver Vijay Kumar Yadav won a Bronze in 2022 Commonwealth Games.
+Indian Judoka Tulika Maan and Sushila Devi each won a silver Vijay Kumar Yadav won a Bronze in the 2022 Commonwealth Games.